Recipe

 6 … and the floor almonds and milk

-Put the floor almonds in a bowl, supply them a short whisk to interrupt up any lumps, then fold into the batter in the same way because of the flour.
-Gradually blend in only enough milk to skinny down the batter to consistency, a good way to reluctantly drop off a spoon.
+Put the floor almonds in a bowl, supply them with a short whisk to break up any lumps, then fold into the batter in the same way because of the flour.
+Gradually blend in only enough milk to skinny down the batter to a consistency, a good way to reluctantly drop off a spoon.

 7 Pour into the tin and bake

 Pour the batter into the organized tin and lightly degree the pinnacle.
-Put inside the warm oven and bake for about 50-55 mins, or until the pinnacle is golden and risen, and a skewer driven into the center comes out clean, or as a minimum with no wet batter clinging to it; some crumbs are best.
+Put inside the warm oven and bake for about 50-55 mins, or until the pinnacle is golden and risen, and a skewer driven into the center comes out clean, or at least with no wet batter clinging to it; some crumbs are best.

 Eight Now for the drizzle